Why You Don’t Actually Want a Tax Refund (Even if You Think You Do)

 Tax day: a time that strikes both fear and hope in the hearts of so many.
 Most people pray for a refund, but is that actually something you should want?
 While it can feel nice to get a big chunk of change in the mail, consistently getting a refund year after year can actually hurt your finances.

 Think about it.
 This isn’t “free money,” it’s YOUR money!
 You loaned it to the U.S. government throughout the year, and it’s just now coming back to you.
 The government took out a loan from your paycheck, and come tax day, it gets to pay that back interest free!
 You would never keep your money in a bank that offered 0% interest, right?
 And yet here you are.

 According to the IRS, the average 2018 tax refund was $1,865, which works out to overpaying your taxes by about $155 per month.
 What could you do with that extra $155?
 Pay a little extra towards your debt?
 Invest?
 Avoid pulling from savings or using a credit card for unexpected expenses?
-Of course, once you get the money back, you can and should use it for all of those things, but let's be honest: many people use their tax refunds (and other large windfalls) as an excuse to buy things they don't need.
-And even if you use MOST of it responsibly, you're still losing out on some serious cash.
+Let’s be honest: many people use their tax refunds (and other large windfalls) as an excuse to buy things they don’t need.
+And even if you use MOST of it responsibly, you’re still losing out on some serious cash.

 How much money are you losing, exactly?
 That depends on what you could have been using it for if you’d never given that loan to Uncle Sam.
 Here are two examples of things you could do with that extra monthly cash that would save you in the long run:

 Save on interest by paying down your credit card month by month.